nodeshift/nodeshift/README.md

 ## What is it

-Nodeshift is an opinionated command line application and programmable API that you can use to deploy Node.js projects to OpenShift.
+Nodeshift is an opinionated command line application and programmable API that you can use to deploy Node.js projects to OpenShift and Kubernetes(minikube).

 ## Prerequisites